kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 ## Summary

-This proposal is to introduce an API (ExecutionHook) for dynamically executing user’s commands in a pod/container or a group of pods/containers and a controller (ExecutionHookController) to manage the hook lifecycles.
+This proposal is to introduce an API (ExecutionHook) for dynamically executing user’s commands in a pod/container or a group of pods/containers and a controller (ExecutionHookController) to manage the hook lifecycle.
 ExecutionHook provides a general mechanism for users to trigger hook commands in their containers for their different use cases.
 Different options have been evaluated to decide how this ExecutionHook should be managed and executed.
 The preferred option is described in the Proposal section.
 The other options are discussed in the Alternatives section.

 ## Motivation

 The volume snapshot feature allows creating/deleting volume snapshots, and the ability to create new volumes from a snapshot natively using the Kubernetes API.
 However, application consistency is not guaranteed.
 An user has to figure out how to quiece an application before taking a snapshot and unquiece it after taking the snapshot.

 So we want to introduce an `ExecutionHook` to facilitate the quiesce and unquiesce actions when taking a snapshot.
 There is an existing lifecycle hook in the `Container` struct.
 The lifecycle hook is called immediately after a container is created or immediately before a container is terminated.
 The proposed execution hook is not tied to the start or termination time of the container.
-Instead it is called before or after taking a snapshot while the container is still running.
+It can be triggered on demand by callers (users or controllers) and the status will be updated dynamically.

 ### Goals